cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/02-fitting.md

 teaching: 20
 exercises: 10
 questions:
-- "What is this fitting method?"
+- "What is the fitting method?"
-- "how do we use it to calculate the efficiency?"
+- "How do we use it to calculate the efficiency we are interested in (identification of tracker muons)?"
 objectives:
 - "Understand the fitting method, it's advantages and disadvantages"
-- "Learn how to implement this method using ROOT library for c++"
+- "Learn how to implement this method using ROOT libraries in C++"
 keypoints:
-- "The dataset for this tutorial contemplates one Muon Id (Tracker Muon) and further contains the three kinematic variables (pT, Eta, Phi)"
+- "The dataset for this tutorial contemplates one Muon Id (Tracker Muon) and further contains the three kinematic variables (p<sub>T</sub>, &eta;, &phi;)"
 - "Everything in this tutorial should be done using only the ```Efficiency.C``` file.
 The **check out** sections are only for you to see what's going on under the hood"
 - "Documentation available [here](https://github.com/AthomsG/LIP_INTERNSHIP/blob/master/Documentation.md)"
 ---

-## Prerequisite
+## Setting it up

-Start by creating a directory where you'll store the files of this lesson.
-If you are using CMSSW, create it in `CMSSW_5_3_32/src`.
-On your working directory, run this command:
+In order to run this exercise you do not really need to be in a CMSSW area.
+It would be actually better if you worked outside your usual CMSSW_5_3_32 environment.
+So, if, for instance, you are working with the Docker container, instead of working on `/home/cmsusr/CMSSW_5_3_32/src` you could work on any directory you can create at the `/home/cmsusr` level.
+Alternatively, you could work directly on your own host machine if you managed to install ROOT on it.

+For this example we assume you will be working in either the Docker container or the virtual machine.

+Since we will be needing ROOT version greater than 6, then do not forget to set it up from LCG (as you learned in the ROOT pre-exercise) by doing:

 ~~~
-mkdir workshop-tagandprobe
-cd workshop-tagandprobe
+source /cvmfs/sft.cern.ch/lcg/views/LCG_95/x86_64-slc6-gcc8-opt/setup.sh
 ~~~
 {: .language-bash}

-To prepare for this tutorial, clone the respective github repository to the directory you've created for this lesson by typing the following command on your terminal:
+Clone the repository and go to the tutorial:

 ~~~
 git clone git://github.com/AthomsG/CMS-tutorial
-cd CMS-tutorial
+cd CMS-tutorial/
 ~~~
 {: .language-bash}

 <h3>A brief explanation of this repository</h3>
-The repository you'll use only requires you to make changes on the ``Efficiency.C`` macro.
-These changes are highligthed as such:
+In this repository, you are only required to make changes to the ``Efficiency.C`` macro.
+These changes are highlighted as such:

 ~~~
 /*-----------------------------------I N S E R T    C O D E    H E R E-----------------------------------*/